 Of 100 % natural origin and from a renewable source, it has a number of properties that make it hard to match.
 It’s light, elastic, fire- and moisture-resistant, hypoallergenic and impermeable to liquids and gases.
 In construction, it stands out due to its thermal and acoustic insulation capabilities.

 Build with Go4cork

-With Go4cork's range of construction solutions it’s very simple to incorporate cork into your project, whether it’s a new house or a remodeling job.
+With Go4cork's range of construction solutions, it’s very simple to incorporate cork into your project, whether it’s a new house or a remodeling job.
 Specially designed for use in walls, the brand's construction products are divided into two main categories: expanded cork agglomerate and cork insulation boards.

-Expanded cork agglomerate is dark in colour and only produced with cork derived from the pruning and cleaning of cork oaks, using an industrial process that does not involve the use of any additives.
+Expanded cork agglomerate is dark in color and only produced with cork derived from the pruning and cleaning of cork oaks, using an industrial process that does not involve the use of any additives.
 Highly versatile, this agglomerate can be used in roof and façade insulation, and also applied to exterior and interior walls.

 Moreover, cork insulation boards can be produced with cork alone or by mixing this raw material with other materials in order to enhance its natural thermal and acoustic insulation properties.
-These boards are compatible with various final wall coverings, and are extremely durable and easy to install.
+These boards are compatible with various final wall coverings and are extremely durable and easy to install.
 They are available in various thicknesses and densities, which makes them easily adjustable to your project’s needs.